Skip to content

 • High Opportunity Area: Sidmouth to Dorset Coastal Wildbelt.
 See Mapping.

-• A Species Opportunity Area has also been mapped for the wood white butterfly to help guide where to focus action – this overlaps with this Coastal Wildbelt.
+• A Species Opportunity Area has also been mapped for the Wood White Butterfly to help guide where to focus action.
+This overlaps with this Coastal Wildbelt.

 3. Inspiration